Adolescents discography

-The discography of the Adolescents, a Southern California-based punk rock band, consists of ten studio albums, three live albums, one compilation album, six EPs, two singles, and one video album.
+The discography of the Adolescents, a Southern California-based punk rock band, consists of eleven studio albums, three live albums, one compilation album, six EPs, two singles, and one video album.

 The Adolescents formed in Fullerton, California in January 1980; the original lineup consisted of singer Tony Reflex, bassist Steve Soto, guitarists Frank Agnew and John O'Donovan, and drummer Peter Pan.
 They recorded several demos, two of which—"Who Is Who" and "Wrecking Crew"—were later released on BYO Records' inaugural release Someone Got Their Head Kicked In!
 (1982).
 O'Donovan and Pan left the band that June and were replaced, respectively, by Agnew's older brother Rikk Agnew and by Casey Royer.
 This lineup recorded the song "Amoeba" for the Rodney on the ROQ compilation (Posh Boy Records, 1980) as well as the band's first album, Adolescents, released in April 1981 through Frontier Records.
 Rikk Agnew left the group and was briefly replaced by Pat Smear, then by Steve Roberts; this lineup recorded the Welcome to Reality EP, but broke up two months before its October 1981 release through Frontier.

 The Adolescents lineup reunited in 1986 and began working on a new album, but Frank Agnew and Royer left before recording began.
-They were replaced, respectively, by Sandy Hansen and by Agnew's younger brother Alfie Agnew for the band's second album, Brats in Battalions, which was recorded in the summer of 1986 and released August 1987 through SOS Records.
+They were replaced, respectively, by Agnew's younger brother Alfie Agnew and Sandy Hansen for the band's second album, Brats in Battalions, which was recorded in the summer of 1986 and released August 1987 through SOS Records.
 Alfie Agnew left the band in late 1986 and was replaced by Dan Colburn, but by the end of 1987 both Reflex and Colburn quit the group.
 Frank Agnew rejoined Soto, Hansen, and Rikk Agnew for one more album as the Adolescents, 1988's Balboa Fun*Zone (released through Triple X Records), before the group broke up again in April 1989.
 A live album, Live 1981 & 1986, was released in 1989 by Triple X, and the Adolescents lineup briefly reunited once again for live performances; a December 1989 show in Los Angeles was recorded and later released as Return to the Black Hole (Amsterdamned Records, 1997).